-This Healthy Planning Checklist has been designed to quickly assess the potential health impacts of development proposals.
-The Checklist should be completed at pre-application stage and submitted with a planning application, Outline or Full, for all development proposals of 25 dwellings, or 0.5 hectares or more for non-residential developments.
-It can be used as a screening tool to decide whether a Rapid or Full HIA is required.
+This Healthy Planning Checklist has been designed to enable applicants to quickly assess the potential health impacts of their development proposal.

+The Checklist should be completed by the applicant at pre-application stage and submitted with a planning application for all schemes of 150 dwellings or more, or 5 hectares or more for non-residential developments.
+The Checklist can be used as a screening tool to decide whether a Rapid or Full HIA is required, or the applicant may choose to use an alternative screening tool (please see the Health Impact Assessment for Planning Applications: Guidance Note April 2023).